Silence

 “I don’t remember anything after that until I saw Bintar’s face.”

-“But when I tried to speak, I couldn’t make a sound.”
+“When I woke up, I could move normally, but when I tried to speak, I couldn’t make a sound.”

-“Sometimes I was afraid to speak.”
+“Sometimes I felt afraid to speak.”

 “Maybe my voice would sound like the Krale.”